Visyond is designed to drastically cut the time and effort involved in auditing and debugging spreadsheets.

 To switch between different types of trend visualizations, click on the arrow:

-Visyond helps easily navigating the precedents and dependents of a cell.
+Visyond helps navigate the precedents and dependents of a cell.
 Just select a cell and click on their precedents or dependents listed at the bottom of the screen.